 - They’ll print 500 copies in the first

 - Jenny has a run in her tights.

 - There was a run on BBQs this weekend.

 - It had a long run at the theatre.

-Now, the question is, in these and other sentences, how can a young phonetic-based reader know what run means?
+Now, the question is, in these and other sentences, how can a young phonics-based reader know what run means?
 They are at a disadvantage.
 I’m sure the strategy of decoding and word recognition was not all that was required for you to take the full meaning from the sentences.
 It is clear then that we do not simply add together the meanings of individual words in a sentence to get the meaning of the whole.
 This is because we cannot know what a word means until we see it in context as a whole.
-Thus many phonic activities fail children in their pursuit of reading for meaning because they are not engaging in whole text, but rather, making individual sounds or sounding out individual words in isolation.
+Thus many phonic activities fail children in their pursuit of reading for meaning because they are not engaging in whole text, but rather, are making individual sounds or sounding out individual words in isolation.
 This leaves children at a serious disadvantage when they approach real texts.
 Take for example these examples: